Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/bamboohr.md

 1. Provide Subdomain and API Key to authorize the integration.
 2. Follow the steps below to get the required details from your Bamboo HR instance.
    a.
 To fetch the required details, navigate to https://company.bamboohr.com/
       i.
-Replace **company** in the above URL with your company domain.
+Replace the **company** in the above URL with your company domain.
 You will find your domain in your browser's address bar.
           The text just before **.bamboohr.com** is your domain. ii.
-If the domain you have entered is correct, you will be navigated to a page to provide email and password to login to the developer account. iii.
-After you have logged in successfully, navigate to profile section and click on **API Keys**. iv.
+If the domain you have entered is correct, you will be navigated to a page to provide your email and password to log in to the developer account. iii.
+After you have logged in successfully, navigate to the profile section and click on **API Keys**. iv.
 Click **Add New Key**
        v.
 Provide a name and click on **Generate Key** vi.
-Copy generated key and paste into Kore.ai XO Platform API key field.
+Copy generated key and paste it into Kore.ai XO Platform API key field.
       v.
 Click **Enable**.

 **Allow Users to Authorize the Integration**